William S. Thomas: Biography

-rector of All Saints' Church in Aliquippa, Pennsylvania.
+rector of All Saints' Church in Aliquippa, Pennsylvania and priest-in-charge at St. Luke's Episcopal Church in Georgetown, Pennsylvania.
 In 1936 he became assistant priest at Calvary Church in Pittsburgh and in 1940 he became canon of the cathedral chapter of St Paul's Cathedral in Boston.
 In 1942 he was appointed Archdeacon of Pittsburgh, a post he held until 1953.

 He was elected Suffragan Bishop of Pittsburgh during a special diocesan convention that took place in Trinity Cathedral on July 1, 1953. he was then consecrated on September 29, 1953, by Bishop Austin Pardue of Pittsburgh.
 He retained the post till his retirement in 1971.